Miscellaneous Helpful Tools

 When setting a new doc or template, the first thing I adjust is my font, which means Styles first.
 Let’s pretend I’ve already set my Styles for the Chapter Heading, Scene Divider, and the Body Text.
 I also have Styles set in case I want to write a Flashback scene or a Letter.
 I don’t know yet where the Muse is taking me, so best to be prepared, right?
 And if I end up needing something else, I can set that as I go.
 Not everything has to be in the template.
 Also, if you’ve set a Style for your body text which includes your non-standard font of choice (Merriweather for me) it’s really simple to modify that Style with a few clicks of your mouse for file-sharing.
 You can be confident that your whole ms conforms with editor/agent/publishing house standards by modifying your Styles.

 Cover Page: Since we rarely send out physical manuscripts anymore, I don’t have a problem with leaving this out.
 I usually already have this info by the time I receive a manuscript.
-Others might feel differently, and you should go with what’s expected by the person you’re sending your manuscript to.
+Others might feel differently, and you should go with what’s expected by the person receiving your manuscript.
 A cover page will generally include the Title, Author, Word Count and Genre.
 I even made one for you to see.

 Headers/Footers: This makes it easy to see at a glance which manuscript is open on my screen, and what page I’m on.
 You can put everything at the top as Name/Title/Page Number.
 Or the page number can go in the footer.
 Abbreviate the title if it’s really long so your header doesn’t stretch across the page.